Glass Town: History

 The Brontë siblings began writing prose and poetry related to their paracosmic fantasy world in the 1820s, and in December 1827 produced a novel, Glass Town.
 Glass Town began when twelve wooden soldiers were offered to Branwell Brontë by his father, Patrick Brontë, on 5 June 1826.
 Branwell shared his soldiers with his sisters, and each claimed one and named it.
 Referred to collectively by the siblings as the “Young Men”, or “The Twelves”, the soldiers formed the basis of a series of increasingly intricate games or plays, set in a fictional world loosely based on Western Africa.

 Of this, Charlotte writes: Papa brought Branwell some soldiers at Leeds.
 When Papa came home it was night and we were in bed, so next morning Branwell came to our door with a box of soldiers.
 Emily and I jumped out of bed and I snatched up one and exclaimed: “This is the Duke of Wellington!
 It shall be mine!” when I had said this, Emily likewise took one up and said it should be hers; when Anne came down, she said one should be hers.
 Mine was the prettiest of the whole, and the tallest, and the most perfect in every part.
 Emily’s was a grave-looking fellow, and we called him “Gravey”.
 Anne’s was a queer little thing, much like herself.
 He was called Waiting Boy.
 Branwell chose Bonaparte.
 March 12, 1829.It was only during December 1827 that this world really took shape, when Charlotte suggested that everyone own and manage their own island, which they named after heroic leaders: Charlotte had Wellington, Branwell had Sneaky, Emily had Parry, and Anne had Ross.
 Each island's capital was called Glass Town, hence the name of the Glass Town Confederacy.
-The Confederacy gradually expanded to become part of a larger country called Angria.The sagas created by the sublings were episodic and elaborate, and they exist in incomplete manuscripts, some of which have been published as juvenilia.
+The Confederacy gradually expanded to become part of a larger country called Angria.
+The sagas created by the siblings were episodic and elaborate, and they exist in incomplete manuscripts, some of which have been published as juvenilia.
 The creation, expansion and population of this imaginary world provided the siblings with a consuming interest during childhood and early adolescence, and also prepared them for literary vocations in adulthood.
 "Much of the saga was formulated only in discussion amongst the creators; knowledge was assumed between the collaborators, who had no need to explain circumstances or background in individual stories".